Qualifying Life Event: Family

 Timing is everything.

-Remember that the window of time for making changes to your health insurance is only open for 60 days after the qualifying life event happens.
+Remember that the window of time for making changes to your health benefit plan is only open for a short period of time – usually either 30 or 60 days after the qualifying life event happens.
 Get started with making changes right away so you’ll be able to take advantage and get the coverage you want and need.
+For more information, check your plan documents or contact your employer.

 If you’ve had a qualifying life event, please call the phone number on your ID card.